Choosing the right wallet is very important for any crypto newbie, as choosing the wrong wallet can mean losing your cryptocurrency forever!

 Like I said earlier, there are no Copay wallet fees.
 When people talk about Copay wallet fees they’re actually talking about network transaction fees.
 There’s no way to avoid these fees but you can control how much you pay for each transaction.

 To do this, click on the Settings icon on the taskbar and select Bitcoin Network Fee Policy.
 Now, choose a fee setting.
 Just remember that the less you pay, the slower your transaction time will be.
-So if you want your transaction to be fast, select Urgent.
+So if you want your transaction to be fast, select Urgently.
 If you don’t mind waiting, select Super Economy.

 The Copay Bitcoin wallet comes from one of the world’s top Bitcoin payment providers.
 It’s easy to use, secure and has enough features to keep most users happy.
 It’s the perfect wallet for families and businesses as well as users who want to organize funds into separate accounts.